 The Manipur government has started capturing biometric data of illegal immigrants from Myanmar living in the ethnic violence-hit state, the state government said in a statement today.

 The ethnic clashes in Manipur have been linked to alleged involvement of illegal immigrants from Myanmar, apart from narcoterrorism.

-A team from the National Crime Records Bureau (NCRB) trained state government officials on capturing biometric data of illegal Myanmar immigrants, Joint Secretary (Home) Peter Salam said in a statement July 29.
+The Home Ministry has sent a team from the National Crime Records Bureau (NCRB) to train state government officials on capturing biometric data of illegal Myanmar immigrants, Joint Secretary (Home) Peter Salam said in the statement.

-Manipur Chief Minister N Biren Singh, who belongs to the BJP, has said Myanmar immigrants are responsible for deforestation, poppy cultivation and drug menace.
-Over 180 have died and thousands internally displaced in Manipur.
+Manipur Chief Minister N Biren Singh has said Myanmar immigrants are responsible for deforestation, poppy cultivation and drug menace.